Church Planter / Pastor - Manchay, Peru

 Not many people wanted to go to Manchay.
 It is desert-like and very dusty and it is full of people living in the poorest of conditions.
 But God was calling me to work there.
 I had lived like them, and I wanted those kids to hear the Gospel so they could know they would not have to live in darkness continually, and they could have joy despite their poverty.

-In August, God began to send some adults, and a couple had already been saved.
+In August, God began to send some adults, and one couple was saved.
 Slowly God began to build His church there, convicting sinners and by His grace saving some.
 In February 2001 we organized the church with 11 members, and since then the church has continued to grow.
-The ministries the church is involved in are children's, men's and ladies' Bible studies, children's Bible club, disicpleship studies, etc.

 The people in the church are growing spiritually and that greatly encourages us.
 They are starting to take on responsibilities within the church and are interested in doing everything possible to share the Gospel with others in Manchay.